-This workshop examines how filmmakers and video artists can use editing to create and clarify meaning.
-After watching and discussing clips from a wide range of films, the participants receive assignments which will put these ideas to immediate use.
+This workshop examines how filmmakers and video artists can use editing to create and clarify the meaning of the content.
+After watching and discussing video clips from a wide range of movies, the participants will receive assignments that will put this knowledge into immediate use.

-We will discuss the four basic areas of choice and control that editing offers the filmmaker: rhythmic relations, graphic relations, spatial relations and temporal relations.
-We will also consider basic continuity editing concepts and issues related to sound editing.
+We will discuss the four basic areas of choice and control that editing offers to the filmmakers: rhythmic, graphic, spatial, and temporal relations between the shots.
+We will also look at the basic continuity editing concepts and issues related to sound editing.

-Participants will work in small groups to design, shoot and edit their own videos.
-We will also discuss how a filmmaker plans a shoot by creating preparatory sketches, storyboards, story outlines, etc. As these concepts and techniques are relevant to all types of film, each assignment will be open enough that the participants will be able to complete them according to their artistic interests - whether as short narratives, abstract experiments or as something in between.
-The participants will receive assistance conceptualising and planning their projects, as well as with any practical concerns.
-For the more advanced assignments, the participants will be expected to present their preparatory materials before shooting.
+Participants will work in small groups to design, shoot, and edit their videos.
+We will discuss the pre-planning phases which include preparation of the sketches, storyboards, story outlines, etc. As these concepts and techniques are relevant to all types of film, each assignment will be flexible enough so that the participants can complete them according to their artistic interests (whether as short narratives, abstract experiments, or as something in between).
+The participants will receive assistance conceptualizing and planning their projects, as well as with any practical concerns.
+For advanced assignments, the participants will have to present their preparatory materials before the shooting.

-Participants should bring any sort of video camera (smart phone, DSLR camera, etc.) and any sort of editing software (smart phone app or laptop with an editing program) they feel comfortable using.
+Participants should have any type of video camera (f.e., smartphone, DSLR, etc.) and editing software (smartphone app or laptop with an editing program) that they are comfortable working with.
 You’ll also need a notepad for taking notes and drawing storyboards.
-If you need advice on video apps / software, please feel free to get in touch before the workshop: hello(at)michellealperin.com.
+If you need advice on video apps/software, please feel free to get in touch before the workshop at hello(at)michellealperin.com.